DjangoGirls/tutorial/django_models/README.md

 There is a concept in programming called `Object-oriented programming`.
 The idea is that instead of writing everything as a boring sequence of programming instructions we can model things and define how they interact with each other.

 So what is an object?
-It is a number of properties and actions.
+It is a collection of properties and actions.
 It sounds weird, but we will give you an example.

-If we want to model a cat we will create an object `Cat` that has some properties, i.e. `color`, `age`, `mood` (i.e. good, bad, sleepy ;)), `owner` (that is a `Person` object or maybe, in case of a strayed cat, this property is empty).
+If we want to model a cat we will create an object `Cat` that has some properties, i.e. `color`, `age`, `mood` (i.e. good, bad, sleepy ;)), `owner` (that is a `Person` object or maybe, in case of a stray cat, this property is empty).

 And then the `Cat` has some actions: `purr`, `scratch` or `feed` (in which we will give the cat some `CatFood`, which could be a separate object with properties, i.e. `taste`).